List of Extras characters: Greg Lindley-Jones

 Portrayed by Shaun Pye, Greg Lindley-Jones is an arrogant and mean-spirited RADA graduate and Andy's enemy.
 Like Andy, he started out as an extra, struggling to get more significant roles.
 However, unlike Andy, he has managed to secure lines in various productions such as The Bill and consequently he possesses a rather high opinion of himself and is constantly bullying Andy.
 Andy rarely gets ahead in his encounters with Greg.
 In the second episode of Series 1 it is revealed he is subsidised by his wealthy parents.
 While both Andy and Greg are suitably advantaged so that they can afford to work full-time in minor acting roles, Greg's through a privileged background and Andy's through a previous career at the bank.
 Greg is notably annoyed when Andy tries to celebrate his BBC series triumph with fellow extras in Season 1 Episode 6.

-Greg gradually gains more recognition as a successful stage, television and eventually film actor.
+Greg gains more recognition as a stage, television and film actor.
 In the Christmas special he boasts to Andy how the fictitious film Byron: A Life, in which he starred alongside Clive Owen, is number one in the UK film charts and number two in America.
-Andy becomes envious of the fact Greg is now a well-respected Hollywood actor whilst he is only recognised for featuring in a lowbrow sitcom.
+Andy becomes envious of the fact Greg is now a Hollywood actor whilst he is only recognised for featuring in a lowbrow sitcom.